 RL.48.
 Students are responsible for cleaning their rooms.
 Cleaning supplies and equipment are provided for this purpose.
 In addition to the periodic unannounced health and welfare checks described above, a weekly room inspection will take place (or more frequently if deemed necessary by the residence hall staff) to maintain a healthy living environment for everyone.

 RL.49.
 Failure to pass room inspection will result in disciplinary action.
 Although inspections occur weekly, a basic degree of cleanliness is expected at all times.
 All rooms will undergo a full inspection after students leave the building for holidays and extended weekends.
-The purpose of room inspection is to insure cleanliness, safety, wellness, and a climate conducive to learning.
+The purpose of room inspection is to ensure cleanliness, safety, wellness, and a climate conducive to learning.
 Room inspections include, but are not limited to:

+All dirty laundry put away in hampers

+All clean clothes are put away neatly (folded in drawers or neatly hung in closets)

+All trash is taken out to the dumpster

+All remaining items—books, papers, etc.—are arranged neatly

+Windows and blinds are clean

+Bed made

+All surfaces dusted and cleaned

+Floors swept and mopped to a shine

+All toiletries arranged neatly

+Toilet clean (No trash around the toilet.
+The toilet itself is clean on the sides, in the bowl, under the seat, etc.)

+Shower is clean (This includes the tub being white, soap scum removed from the walls, any shampoo or soap is neatly arranged and devoid of grime)

+Mirrors cleaned

+Sinks scrubbed clean

+Under sink cabinets cleaned and organized

+Staff will also check to be sure that no unauthorized items are in the room

 beds, dressers, desks, sinks, vanities, closets, refrigerators, vents, windows, blinds, carpets, woodwork, and any other type of furniture, or equipment, a student has brought into the room.
 The staff will also check to be sure there are no unauthorized items in the room and that trash has been removed.

 RL.50.
 Students may not skip room inspection by taking a write-up for not being prepared for room inspection.
 They will be issued the write-up and given 30 minutes to clean and prepare the room for inspection.